Income Tax in Spain in 2025: The Essential Guide

 How to file your Spanish tax returns

-Everyone is obligated to file a Spanish income tax return in the first year of their tax residency in the country.
+Everyone must file a Spanish income tax return in the first year of their tax residency in the country.
 The forms can be submitted online and require your digital identification certificate.

 From the second year of tax residency onwards, it’s only necessary for you to file your tax return if you are earning over €22,000 as your employer will have already deducted the taxable amount.
 It’s important to note that this only applies if you have only one source of income.

-If you need professional advice navigating your personal income tax returns in Spain, then contact us at SublimeSpain.
+However, if you need professional advice for your personal income tax returns in Spain contact us.
 Our team of qualified tax and legal experts can offer specialized guidance and assistance to ensure your tax returns are filed correctly and on time.

 Disclaimer: Information on this page may be incomplete or outdated.
 Under no circumstances should the information listed be considered as professional legal advice.
 We highly recommend seeking guidance from a legal expert if you lack extensive knowledge or experience dealing with any of the procedures outlined in these articles.